Locations and Appointments

-About Thomas J. Fahey, M.D.
+About Thomas J. Fahey, III, M.D.

-Thomas Fahey, MD is the chief of endocrine surgery and Professor of Surgery at Weill Cornell Medical College.
-He is an Attending Surgeon at New York Presbyterian-Weill Cornell Medical Center.
+Thomas J. Fahey, III, MD is the Vice Chair of the Department of Surgery, Chief of Endocrine and Minimally Invasive Surgery, Director of the Endocrine Oncology Program, and Professor of Surgery at Weill Cornell Medicine.
+He is an Attending Surgeon at NewYork Presbyterian/Weill Cornell Medical Center.
 Dr. Fahey is an internationally-recognized expert in minimally-invasive endocrine surgery procedures.
 For more information about Dr. Fahey and endocrine surgery services click here.
 Dr. Fahey was named by both Castle Connolly and U.S. News & World Report as one of "America's Top Doctors" every year since 2011, and has been consistently recognized by New York Magazine as one of New York's "Best Doctors," and as a "New York SuperDoctor," an honor accorded just 5% of all New York physicians.

-Tom Fahey, MD is the chief of endocrine surgery and Professor of Surgery at Weill Cornell Medical College.
-He is an Attending Surgeon at New York Presbyterian-Weill Cornell Medical Center.
+Tom Fahey, MD is the Chief of Endocrine and Minimally Invasive Surgery and Professor of Surgery at Weill Cornell Medicine.
+He is an Attending Surgeon at NewYork-Presbyterian/Weill Cornell Medical Center.

 Dr. Fahey was a guest investigator at The Rockefeller University, Laboratory of Medical Biochemistry from 1988 - 1991.
 He then completed a fellowship in Endocrine and Head and Neck Surgery at the Royal North Shore Hospital in Sydney Australia.

-He is the Frank Glenn Faculty Scholar in Minimal Access Surgery at NewYork-Presbyterian/Weill Cornell Medical College.
+He is the Frank Glenn Faculty Scholar in Minimal Access Surgery at Weill Cornell Medicine.
 Dr. Fahey has been consistently recognized over the years as one of America's Top Doctors by Castle Connolly and US News & World Report.
 He has been cited as one of New York's Best Doctors by New York Magazine, and was named one of New York's Super Doctors from 2008-2011, an honor given to just 5% of physicians in New York.